 Our founder Mark Reilly ("Reills") grew up obsessed with sports.
 Mark had a tough home life growing up...
-At 9-years old Mark's mother died of cancer after 5-years of battling breast cancer.
+At 9-years old Mark's mother died of breast cancer after a grueling 5-year battle.
 Marks father quickly remarried.
-His new step mother soon became physically abusive.
+Marks step mother was physically and emotionally abusive.
 The only thing that kept Mark centered was sport.
-Volleyball, hockey, basketball, football and skiing became safe outlets.
+Hockey, basketball, football, volleyball and skiing became safe outlets.
 His coach's were incredible mentors.
 His teammates family.
-Out of 5-kids Mark was the only child to not battle depression, suicide or disease.
-Mark attributes this to sport, the framework it provided him and the many amazing people who supported and guided him.
+Sport kept life focused, meaningful and light hearted.

 The product journey began with algorithms on spreadsheets that reported skill development.
 Mechanics within a skill were established and scores were given based on proper movement patterns.
 Reports were then sent via email.
 Mark then discovered adobe flex, a technology that allowed him to insert a layer (data base with ability to ask questions and score answers) between a user and video they were watching.
 This allowed athletes to workout on-line and generate progress reports.

 "At the time not everyone had computers.
 We were asking people to change their behavior (athlete, coach's and parents).
 This was met with huge resistance"

 Mobile phones didn't have the ability to generate a solid user experience.
 Keep in mind all of this was happening in 2013.
 It's incredible to see the advancements hardwares and softwares have made in only 8-years.
 Today STT has an incredible web based platform that allows different user levels to perform day-to-day tasks.
 We have responsive web based APP's, IOS and Android APPs for our customers consideration.
 Thousands of lines of code have been written and continue to be written on a monthly basis as STT products and user experience continuously evolve.